Georgia vs. Arkansas NCAA Football Odds, Plays and Insights | October 2, 2021

-The No. 2 Georgia Bulldogs (4-0, 0-0 SEC) and the seventh-ranked run defense will host the No. 8 Arkansas Razorbacks (4-0, 0-0 SEC) and the eighth-ranked run offense on Saturday, October 2, 2021.
-The Razorbacks are heavy, 18.5-point underdogs.
-The total for this matchup has been set at 48.5 points.
+A pair of the nation's strongest passing defenses square off when the No. 2 Georgia Bulldogs (4-0, 0-0 SEC) bring college football's second-ranked pass defense into a matchup with the No. 8 Arkansas Razorbacks (4-0, 0-0 SEC), who have the No. 8 passing defense, on Saturday, October 2, 2021.
+The Bulldogs are heavy, 18.5-point favorites.
+A total of 48 points has been set for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.